My Favorite Thing Is Monsters

-My Favorite Thing Is Monsters is the debut graphic novel by American writer Emil Ferris.
+My Favorite Thing Is Monsters is a two-volume debut graphic novel by American writer Emil Ferris.
 It portrays a young girl named Karen Reyes investigating the death of her neighbor in 1960s Chicago.
-Ferris started working on the graphic novel after contracting West Nile virus and becoming paralyzed at age forty.
+Ferris started working on the novel after contracting West Nile virus and becoming paralyzed at age forty.
 She attended the School of the Art Institute of Chicago for writing and began the graphic novel to help her recover in 2010, taking six years to create 700 pages.
-The work draws on Ferris's childhood growing up in Chicago, and her love of monsters and horror media.
+The work draws on Ferris's childhood growing up in Chicago and her love of monsters and horror media.
 The process of creating the book was difficult, with Ferris working long hours, living frugally, and encountering publishing setbacks, such as a cancelation by one publisher and the temporary seizure of the first volume's printing at the Panama Canal.

 The first volume was published by Fantagraphics on February 14, 2017.
-The graphic novel won the 2017 Ignatz Award for Outstanding Graphic Novel and two 2018 Eisner Awards, and was nominated for a 2018 Hugo Award.
+The work won the 2017 Ignatz Award for Outstanding Graphic Novel and two 2018 Eisner Awards, and it was nominated for a 2018 Hugo Award.
 The French edition won the ACBD's Prix de la critique and the Fauve D'Or at the 2019 Angoulême International Comics Festival.
 My Favorite Thing Is Monsters has received critical acclaim and is considered by many critics to be one of the best graphic novels of 2017.

-A related freebie that Ferris created for Free Comic Book Day won the 2020 Eisner Award for "Best Single Issue/One-Shot".
+A related comic that Ferris created for Free Comic Book Day won the 2020 Eisner Award for "Best Single Issue/One-Shot".

+The second volume was published in May 2024 by Fantagraphics.
+In April 2023, Pantheon Books acquired an upcoming prequel titled Records of the Damned.

+Plot

+Volume 1

+It is 1968, and 10-year-old Karen Reyes, who lives in Chicago, is a smart and imaginative girl fascinated by monsters, art, and her family.
+Her mother is a steadfast single parent, and her brother Deeze introduces her to art and horror, though he has a troubled, volatile personality.

+Karen investigates the recent suicidal death of her upstairs neighbor, Anka Silverberg, a Holocaust survivor, who she suspects was murdered.
+Karen adopts a detective persona, observing adults and neighbors to uncover the truth.
+Her investigation reveals Deeze's dark secret: he killed Anka in a jealous outburst.
+This revelation leads Karen to confess her own truth about being queer, and despite their hardships, Karen and Deeze support each other.

+The novel interweaves Karen's personal story with Anka's haunting history of abuse, survival through Nazi Germany, and post-war trauma.
+It also explores themes of identity, family, societal issues of the 1960s, and the imaginative refuge Karen finds in monsters and art.